ribacq/magic/README.md

 For each text there may be up to three files:

-- code.englishTitle.en.md: the English text
+- `code.englishTitle.en.md`: the English text
-- code.frenchTitle.fr.md: the French text
+- `code.frenchTitle.fr.md`: the French text
-- code.spoilers.md: notes and **spoilers** about the text
+- `code.spoilers.md`: notes and **spoilers** about the text

+The `wip` folder contains the texts currently being written.
+Completed texts are in the root folder.

 # [FR] Magic — histoires par Quentin RIBAC
 Ce dépôt contient des histoires que j’ai écrites, soit en français (ma langue maternelle), soit en anglais, soit les deux.